hgoldfish/qtnetworkng/docs/intro.rst

 Cryptography
 ------------

-QtNetworkNg can load OpenSSL dynamically, and provide many cryptography routines.
+QtNetworkNg use LibreSSL or OpenSSL to provide many cryptography routines.

 Message Digest